deliveredtechnologies/rulebook/README.md

 ```

 _Note: 0.11 is currently the only version of rulebook-spring that provides
-SpringAwareRuleBookRunner, which is what allows Rules to @Autowire Spring components._
+SpringAwareRuleBookRunner, which is what allows Rules to have injected @Autowired Spring components._

 The trivial example below demonstates the basic functionality.